Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid: Results

 In the first scenario we keep $t_{\rm w}^{(1)}$ constant and vary $t_{\rm w}^{(2)}$.
 The non-monotonicity of the response is evident for small values of $t_{\rm w}^{(2)}$; this then crosses over to a monotonic decay for long values of the second waiting time (see Fig.~\ref{threestepfig}(a)).
 Still the LRT works perfectly well (dashed lines in Fig.~\ref{threestepfig}(a)).
 The linear response prediction is obtained by again using the response measured for a single step, together with Eq.~\eqref{threepred}.

 In a second scenario we keep $t_{\rm w}^{(2)}$ constant and vary $t_{\rm w}^{(1)}$ instead.
 Here we observe two extrema in the response after the final perturbation, a minimum followed by a maximum.
 The maximum shifts to larger time differences as we increase the first waiting time $t^{(1)}_{\rm w}$, which is reminiscent of the behavior we saw for the two--step protocol.
 The position of the minimum, on the other hand, remains constant (see Fig.~\ref{threestepfig}(b)).
-Again, the linear response prediction works well without any fitting (dashed lines in Fig.~\ref{threestepfig}(c)).
+Again, the linear response prediction works well without any fitting (dashed lines in Fig.~\ref{threestepfig}(b)).
 In this case analytical {closed form} expressions cannot be obtained for the dependence of $t_p$ and $h_p$ on $t_{\rm w}^{(1)}$, not even for asymptotically large $t_{\rm w}^{(1)}$.
 Nonetheless we can of course solve numerically for the maximum of Eq.~\eqref{threepred} to arrive at the predictions shown in Fig.~\ref{threestepfig}(c).
-The qualitative behaviour of $t_p$ and $h_p$ is the same as in the two--step protocol: both increase with the waiting time $t_{\rm w}^{(1) }$.
+The qualitative behaviour of $t_p$ and $h_p$ is the same as in the two--step protocol: both increase with the waiting time $t_{\rm w}^{(1) }$, thus the system also exhibits memory effects under this three--step protocol.